 Johnson & Johnson Class Action found in favour of Australian women

 On the 21st of November 2019 we welcomed the Court’s decision which found that Johnson & Johnson vaginal mesh and tape implants were not fit for purpose or of merchantable quality.
 Federal Court Judge Anna Katzmann also found that Johnson & Johnson and their manufacturers Ethicon Sàrl and Ethicon, Inc. were negligent and driven by “commercial opportunities”.

 This victory has been a long journey towards justice for Australian women left devastated by these products, who can now bring individual damages claims for the often-irreparable damage that these implants have caused to their lives.
 The judgment is available to view by clicking here.

 On 4 July 2017, the trial for the Johnson & Johnson Class Action began in Sydney in the Federal Court of Australia.
-The class action, which is one of the largest of its kind in Australian history, has been brought by Shine Lawyers on behalf of thousands of Australian women who have been left with life altering complications after receiving Johnson & Johnson vaginal mesh implants.
+The class action, which is the largest women’s health action in Australian history, was filed by Shine Lawyers on behalf of thousands of Australian women who have been left with life altering complications after receiving Johnson & Johnson vaginal mesh or tape implants.

 Shine Lawyers’ claim alleged that: